Atharva-Shinde/web-service-gin/Readme.md

 ```
 ----

- This API has two endpoints GET and POST
+ This API has two endpoints POST and GET

-- GET:
-    - The `curl localhost:8080/covers` fetches data of the covers in JSON format,or you can view the JSON output on your browser through: `localhost:8080/covers`
-    - `curl http:localhost:8080/covers/id` fetches the cover with the assigned id.
 - POST:
     Use the following command to add new cover to the existing list
     ```